skadauke/intro-to-r-for-clinicians-chop/server_setup/README.md

 ![Screenshot of Elastic IP association](associate_elastic_ip.png)

 Once you've gotten your Elastic IP allocated and associated, keep track of it, because you're going to point your domain name to that IP address.

 ### Step 3: Set Up Domain

 You'll also want a domain name associated with your server, and, in order to use https:// instead of just http://, an SSL certificate.

+#### Historical Background...

+Joy purchased the domain name in 2021, but here's some details about how to purchase one:

 To create a domain name, consider domain registration using the [AWS Route 53 service](https://console.aws.amazon.com/route53/home#DomainRegistration).
 It's not a requirement to do that here, as you can get domain names in many places, but it's nice to have everything together in AWS.
 Domains cost anywhere from $9 and up, depending on what you choose.

     Note: register your domain early.
 It may take up to 3 days for the domain registration to be processed.

+Joy also had to transfer the domain from her personal AWS to her CHOP AWS.
+She used the documentation here: https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-transfer-between-aws-accounts.html

+#### OK, Back to the Present....

 Create a ["hosted zone" in Route 53](https://console.aws.amazon.com/route53/v2/hostedzones#) for your domain name.
 (If you just registered the domain name in Route 53, Route 53 will have created a hosted zone for you).
 Within the hosted zone, create a new DNS record (record type **A**) that points the host name to the IP of your EC2 instance -- the Elastic IP address you allocated and associated with your VM.